Nineteenth- and twentieth-century Latin American literature.

 - Humanities 211–212 and/or 220.

 - Latin American history.

 Majors in Spanish are encouraged to spend time in a Spanish-speaking country.
-Reed has options for study abroad in Ecuador at the Universidad de San Francisco de Quito or the Pontífica Universidad Católica del Ecuador; in Argentina at the Facultad Latinoamericana en Ciencias Sociales (Universidad de Buenos Aires and/or Universidad Catolica de Argentina); in Spain at Universitat Pompeu Fabra, the University of Barcelona, Universidad de La Rioja, or the Hamilton College Program in Madrid.
+Reed has options for study abroad in Cuba at the Sarah Lawrence College in Havana; in Ecuador at the Universidad de San Francisco de Quito; in Argentina at the Facultad Latinoamericana de Ciencias Sociales (FLACSO), the Instituto Uni Nacional de Arte (IUNA), the Pontificia Universidad Católica Argentina (UCA), and/or the Universidad de Buenos Aires (UBA); and in Spain at Universitat Pompeu Fabra, the University of Barcelona, Universidad de La Rioja, or the Hamilton College Program in Madrid.
 These programs are not limited to Spanish majors.
 The department also helps students select study-abroad programs in other parts of Latin America and in Spain on an individual basis.
 See the “Off-Campus Study” section of this catalog for more information.

 Spanish Language and Introduction to Literature

 Full course for one year.
 A balanced study of written and oral aspects of Spanish.
 Includes an introduction to reading.
 Conference.